-The size of the NZ Banking Group's liquidity portfolio is based on the amount of liquidity required to meet the liquidity policy outlined on pages 80 to 83.
+The size of the NZ Banking Group's liquidity portfolio is based on the amount of liquidity required to meet the liquidity policy.

 Assets held for managing liquidity risk include short term cash held with the RBNZ, New Zealand government securities, securities issued by supranational agencies and securities issued by highly rated banks.
 These assets are accepted as collateral by the RBNZ in repurchase transactions.
-The post-"haircut" value of these assets at 30 September 2009 was \$10,690 million.
-The NZ Banking Group also held unencumbered Internal RMBS (see Note 39 for detail on Internal RMBS) with a post-"haircut" value of \$2,538 million.
+The post-"haircut" value of these assets at 31 March 2010 was \$10,524 million.
+The NZ Banking Group also held unencumbered Internal RMBS with a post-"haircut" value of \$5,079 million (from 1 April the RBNZ has imposed a cap limiting the amount of RMBS deemed as eligible in the liquidity portfolio to 4% of total assets).